doitintl/doit-easily-marketplace/docs/install.md

 #### Please see the [README][11] for important instructions about deploying the app and its prerequisites.

+1. Build and publish the application [image][12]

-1. Deploy the application in Cloud Run.
+1. Deploy the application and related infrastructure.
 When finished, continue below.

 ## Finish and test the integration